The Monorail Song

-"The Monorail Song" is a song written and performed by The Simpsons cast, for the fourth-season episode of The Simpsons entitled "Marge vs. the Monorail", which originally aired on January 14, 1993.
+"The Monorail Song" is a song written for and performed by The Simpsons cast, for the fourth-season episode of The Simpsons entitled "Marge vs. the Monorail", which originally aired on January 14, 1993.

 Production

 The song was written by then-show runner Al Jean and Conan O'Brien, and was performed by Phil Hartman as Lyle Lanley, along with other Simpsons characters.

 Synopsis

 The song sees a traveling salesman razzle dazzle the local town into spending their windfall of money on a monorail, with all criticism being washed aside through the charismatic performance.

 The song begins with a repeated whispered chant of "monorail," as Miss Hoover, Apu Nahasapeemapetilon, Barney Gumble, Abraham Simpson, and Chief Wiggum each question his plan in turn, to which Lanley rebukes each with a rhyming phrase.

 The crowd is swept into a frenzy, singing a chorus of "monorail."
 The only person continuing to dissent is Marge Simpson, who hoped to spend the money on fixing Main Street's potholes.
 Her son Bart points out that "the mob has spoken."

 The chorus sings the word "monorail" four more times, and Homer Simpson attempts to sing one more: "mono-D'oh!"

 The song is based on "Ya Got Trouble" from the 1958 musical The Music Man, which also concerns a fast-talking salesman conning a small town, with the chorus repeating the word "trouble" under dialogue.
 During the song, the residents of Springfield get "swept up in Lanley's patter".

+An exchange between Lisa and Lanley, highlighting how showmanship masks the truth.